AsifShaik211/acceptance-solutions-apac/docs/APIs/PaymentAPI/Refund.md

 ### Minimum Requirements

+The table below contains: -
-The below table contains the mandatory fields required for a successful request.
-The full request schemas are available in our [API Explorer](../api/?type=post&path=/boardinggateway/cloudpoi/PosPush/nonOpiProcessAmount).
+- mandatory fields required for a successful request
+- The full request schemas are available in our [API Explorer](../api/?type=post&path=/boardinggateway/cloudpoi/PosPush/nonOpiProcessAmount).

-The below table identifies the required query parameters in the request message.
+- identifies the required query parameters in the request message.

-The below table identifies the required json properties in the request message.
+- identifies the required json properties in the request message.
 ### Request
 | Variable | Type | Length |  Mandatory / Optional/ Conditional (M / O / C) | Description / Values |
 | -------- | ------- | -- | ------------ | ------------------ |